bikky9/Natural-Language-Processing/README.md

 ### Running SVM
 - Folder contains 2 versions
-- In SVM.py model is being trained on 1/5 th of total dataset but with more features whereas SVM2.py 's model is being trained on total dataset but with less no of features due to memory constraints
+- In SVM.py model is being trained on 1/5th of total dataset but with more features whereas SVM2.py 's model is being trained on total dataset but with less no of features due to memory constraints
 - SVM.py gives better accuracy than SVM2.py
 - Used Colab for running due to memory constraints